kwaldenphd/databases/README.md

 <blockquote>Q12: What types of fields do you see in the Transactions table?
 What kinds of connections could you see across these three tables?</blockquote>

-Let's say we wanted to see how many baseball players born in Puerto Rico played for teams located in the state of New York.
+Let's say we wanted to see how many baseball players born in Puerto Rico played for teams located in the state of Iowa.

 The `Player_Birthplaces` table includes information about where players were born.
 The `Team_Locations` table includes information about where teams are located.
 The `Transactions` table tells us which players played for which teams.